Hamiltonian Complexity in the Thermodynamic Limit: Introduction

-Now we give an overview of the computation used in the construction.
-First, a Turing Machine that increments a binary counter is run for $(N-2)$ TM steps, where $N$ is the length of the chain.
-The number of TM steps is controlled by a unary counter that advances from one end of the chain to the other.
-If the starting configuration has the string $"1"$ on the work tape, after $(N-2)$ TM steps, there will be some string $x$ on the work tape representing the number of increment operations performed. $x$ is then used as the input to the next stage of the computation.
-This idea of using a binary counter TM to translate the size of the chain into an input string $x$ was used in \cite{GI} as well.
+{\bf Stage $1$ - Binary Counter Turing Machine:} A Turing Machine that increments a binary counter called $M_{BC}$ is run for $(N-2)$ TM steps, where $N$ is the length of the chain.
+If the starting configuration has the string $"1"$ on the work tape, then after $(N-2)$ TM steps, there will be some string $x$ on the work tape representing the number of increment operations performed. $x$ is then used as the input to the next stage of the computation.

+The idea of using a binary counter TM to translate the length of the 1D chain into an input string $x$ was used in \cite{GI} as well.
 Define $N(x)$ to be the number such that after $(N(x)-2)$ TM steps, the binary counter TM completes an increment operation with $x$ on the work tape.
 The function mapping $x$ to $N(x)$ is the reduction.
 The complete specification of the binary counter Turing Machine as well as an explicit formula for $N(x)$ is given in Section \ref{sec:MBC}.